zsparal/api-documentation/source/reference/v1/methods-api/list-methods.rst

    :widths: auto

    * - | ``include``

-       | string
+       .. type:: string
+          :required: true

      - Include additional data.
 Must be a comma separated list of one or more includes.
 See :ref:`Get method <v1/methods-get>` for available includes.

    * - | ``recurringType``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Passing ``first`` will only show payment methods eligible for making a :ref:`first payment <guides/recurring/first-payment>`.
+     - Passing ``first`` will only show payment methods eligible for making a :ref:`first payment <guides/recurring/first-payment>`.
 Passing ``recurring`` shows payment methods which can be used to automatically charge your customer's account when authorization has been given.

        Possible values: ``first`` ``recurring``

    * - | ``locale``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Passing a locale will sort the payment methods in the preferred order for the country, and translate the payment method names to the corresponding language.
+     - Passing a locale will sort the payment methods in the preferred order for the country, and translate the payment method names to the corresponding language.

        Possible values: ``en_US`` ``de_AT`` ``de_CH`` ``de_DE`` ``es_ES`` ``fr_BE`` ``fr_FR`` ``nl_BE`` ``nl_NL``

    * - | ``offset``

-       | integer
+       .. type:: integer
+          :required: false

-     - Optional – The number of payment methods to skip.
+     - The number of payment methods to skip.

    * - | ``count``

-       | integer
+       .. type:: integer
+          :required: false

-     - Optional – The number of payment methods to return (with a maximum of 250).
+     - The number of payment methods to return (with a maximum of 250).

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^